-- In User, add user filters.
-Multiple users can be added.
+- Under User, add user filters.
+You can select multiple users.

-- In Resource, add resource filters.
-Multiple resources can be filtered on.
+- Under Resource, add resource filters.
+You can filetr multiple resources.

-- In Request Action Types, select an action
+- Under Request action types, select an action operation:

 If you want to find log events with a specific status code, include quotes (") around the code to avoid results that have those numbers embedded in a longer string.

-- In Filter by Time, select from one of the preset time
+- Under Filter by time, select from one of the preset time periods:

-Since the Audit page automatically refreshes after applying filters, you do not need to click the Apply button as you select different filters.
-You will, however, need to click Apply again after some time has passed and new logs have appeared.
+Because the Audit page automatically refreshes after applying filters, you don't need to click the Apply button as you select different filters.
+However, you must click Apply again after some time has passed and new logs have appeared.

-The Convert to search option allows viewing your Audit Log results in the Search page, to further search and perform analysis across other logs in the system.
+The Convert to search option allows you to view your Audit Log results in the Search page, to further search and perform analysis across other logs in the system.
 When you use this option, the Advanced Search version of the Search page is filled with the chosen filter parameters (available in the Query field).

 Exploring the Details of Events

-At the top right portion of Explore Events, click Export Log Data (JSON).
+To export log data, in Explore events, click Export Log Data (JSON).
 This feature allows you to export the log data to a JSON file that you can save to your system.